 Leading digital analytics experts share how to effectively use data and analytics to generate actionable insights for your marketing strategy

 The number of data sources that are available is growing every day.
-For some of us this might be a good thing, but for many digital marketers it brings up a lot of challenges to deal with.
+For some of us, this might be a good thing, but for many digital marketers it brings up a lot of challenges to deal with.
 With increased data, it can be easy to lose focus, become obsessed by 'vanity metrics', and fail to generate actionable insights for your business.

 Use tools that predict conversations before they happen — then leverage the information to create meaningful conversations